 British moth caterpillar picture gallery introduction

-There are over 2,600 species of moth in the British Isles but only a small percentage of their caterpillars are commonly seen unless actively searched for.
+There are over 2,600 species of moth in the British Isles but only a small percentage have caterpillars that are commonly seen unless actively searched for.
 The gallery also includes some of the species less likely to be found.